Property management accounting basics: The definitive guide

 Any property management accounting software you choose should have automated accounts payable.
 Buildium, for example, includes calculators that show you what you owe your owners, your vendors, and yourself.

-It also generates bills from work orders automatically, includes online payments, and allows you to set up recurring payments, as well.
+It also converts work orders into bills, includes online payments, and allows you to set up recurring payments, as well.

 Of course, every business is different, and it’s always a good idea to talk with a professional CPA to understand requirements and details you should look out for that are specific to your company, your clients, and where you operate.